-O LAUGHLIN INTERCULTURAL CENTER
+O'LAUGHLIN INTERCULTURAL CENTER

 The purpose of the O'Laughlin Intercultural Center is to provide services and programs which further develop the international dimension of Barry University.
-A function of the department is to insure appropriate immigration status by members of the Barry community and provide assistance according to the Federal guidelines of the United States Immigration and Naturalization Services (USINS), and the United States Information Agency (USIA).
+A function of the department is to ensure appropriate immigration status by members of the Barry community and provide assistance according to the Federal guidelines of the United States Immigration and Naturalization Services (USINS), and the United States Information Agency (USIA).

-We believe that students develop and grow intellectually through their exposure to diversity in all of its facets.
-Diversity is defined by cultural, religious, economic and social variances.
+We believe that students develop and grow intellectually through their exposure to multiculturalism in all of its facets.
+Multiculturalism is defined by racial, ethnic, national origin, religious, economic and social variances.
 It is through the unique aspects of each student's cultural and the experiential learning process that the students are able to assume the skills needed for today's global workforce.